Financing Your Study Abroad

 - Non-Hofstra University semester-length programs

 Hofstra University charges students the cost of the Host program which generally includes tuition/fees, room and board and other miscellaneous fees such as insurance.
 In addition to the cost of the Host program, Hofstra University charges an Administrative Fee.
+This administrative fee covers the costs associated with administering study abroad programs, including advisement, study abroad registration, study abroad transfer credit, foreign transcript evaluation, and other related administrative costs of operating various study abroad programs for our students.
 Financial aid is available for Host programs*.
 Note: If a student is already an institutional award recipient and registered full-time, that award may be applicable up to the tuition-only cost of the Host program.

 *Certain conditions apply.
 Students are encouraged to meet with both the Office of Study Abroad Programs and the Student Financial Services Office prior to enrolling in a Host program.